What's New in 2016 - Our 70th Anniversary Year

 “I grew up in small title one schools in the backwoods of Georgia and now I have taught in a Title 1 inner-city school for three years.
 If it had not been for the band and Title 1 programs to prepare students like myself, a child living in poverty, I’m sure I would not be so blessed to hold a bachelors and masters in music education and walk around confident every day in my ability to teach and perfect the system of teaching music.”

-Download a Sample of Small School and Title I Sessions
+View the entire list of Small School and Title I Sessions

 Midwest Commissioning Project

 There are so many ways to celebrate the largest international instrumental music education conference in the world, but the most apropos way is through music.
 Midwest has commissioned composers Donald Grantham and Mark Camphouse to write works for band and orchestra in honor of its 70th.
 World premieres of both compositions will take place during the four-day conference.
 Yet again another reason you cannot afford to miss the 2016 Midwest Clinic.